BelmY/wikiSDoR/Common-problems-and-their-solutions.md

-If something does not work as expected, please take a look carefully at the terminal output of OpenWebRX.
+If something does not work as expected, please take a look at the terminal output of OpenWebRX carefully.
 Sometimes it is not obvious what is causing the problem, as by running OpenWebRX a lot of external processes a spawned, which interact with the server process.

 ## csdr: function name given in argument 1 does not exist.